 Because postpartum depression is a mental health condition, it can be treated through psychotherapy.
-This includes talk therapy with a psychiatrist, psychologist or other mental health professional.
+PPD treatment includes talk therapy with a psychiatrist, psychologist, or other mental health professional.

-For women who feel isolated, anxious and scared, talking about their feelings in a safe and non-judgemental environment can be incredibly helpful.
-Mental health professionals use therapy to help women find ways to understand and cope with their feelings, solve problems and set realistic expectations and goals when it comes to their suffering with postpartum depression.
+Talking about their feelings in a safe environment can be incredibly helpful for women who feel isolated, anxious, and scared.
+Mental health professionals use therapy to help women find ways to understand and cope with their emotions.
+Therapy also allows mothers to solve problems and set realistic goals as they work to manage their postpartum depression.

-There are two common types of psychotherapy that are referred to as talk therapy.
-These include: cognitive behavioral therapy (CBT) and interpersonal therapy (IPT).
-Depending on the individual person and their own unique needs, one type of therapy may be better suited than the other.
+Two common types of psychotherapy are referred to as talk therapy.
+These include cognitive behavioral therapy (CBT) and interpersonal therapy (IPT).
+Social support, such as group therapy or support groups, can also provide additional help during postpartum.
+Depending on the person and their unique needs, one type of therapy may be more beneficial than the other.

-Other forms of therapy can involve the spouse as well as other family members to promote a holistic healing approach to mental wellbeing.
-Depending on the situation, relationship therapy for spouses may be an important factor in recovering from postpartum depression.
+Other forms of therapy can involve the spouse or other family members to promote a holistic approach to healing.
+Depending on the situation, relationship therapy for spouses may be important in recovering from postpartum depression.

-In general, therapy can help women shift towards a more positive and healthy way of acknowledging, addressing and recovering from their postpartum depression.
+In general, therapy can help women develop a more positive way of acknowledging, addressing, and recovering from postpartum depression.

 - The severity of the condition